stephengodderidge/learn-git/README.md

 *__master__ - Used as the default branch for any repository.
 There is nothing special about this branch; it's simply the one that is designated as the main branch

-* __origin__ - A term used to describe the remote repo of a local repository.
-Used when pushing or pulling from the remote repository, such as `git pull origin master`

     > Because of today's society's realization of systemic racism, there are movements to rename "master" to "main."
 I think this is an important and necessary shift in our verbiage as developers.
 GitHub will soon make it the default for all repositories.
 However, in the meantime, for those learning git, it is still helpful to learn "master" as the default branch.
 New developers will most certainly come across repos with a `Master` branch and need to be aware of what that means.
 For this reason, I'm going to continue to use `master/main` to refer to the default branch.

 __Did I miss a term?
 Go ahead and open a PR to add any you think should be added!__